PushItToProd/super-simple-pomodoro/README.md

 Because the sounds used are hard-coded, this only works under Ubuntu at the moment.

-I don't actually know for sure which of these are needed because I didn't pay enough attention during setup.
-However, I'm pretty confident the following are
-sufficient:
+Requirements:

-* Python 3.6 or better
+* Python 3.8 or better
 * [PyGObject](https://pygobject.readthedocs.io/en/latest/getting_started.html#ubuntu-getting-started)
-* `ubuntu-touch-sounds` which provides sounds at `/usr/share/sounds/ubuntu/notifications`
+* (for non Ubuntu, Debian derived distros) `ubuntu-touch-sounds` which provides sounds at `/usr/share/sounds/ubuntu/notifications`

 ### Install steps (development)